 - Ambrofix ™

-As the fragrance settles down, the freshness and pepperiness stays, now accompanied with interplay between woodsy Patchouli and Ambroxans muskiness.
+As the fragrance settles down, the freshness and pepperiness stay, now accompanied by the interplay between woodsy Patchouli and Ambroxans muskiness.

 I only regret that the Cocoa is non-existent in the base.
 A full-bodied chocolate note would do wonders for Explorer.